Full 2014 BMW M6 Review

 What's New for 2014

 A six-speed manual transmission is now available on the 2014 BMW M6 alongside the plenty capable seven-speed automated manual.
-Besides that, satellite radio and soft-close automatic doors are now standard.
+Also available is an optional Competition package that adds 15 additional horsepower (via an upgraded exhaust), as well as upgraded suspension and steering.
+Previously optional satellite radio and soft-close automatic doors are now standard.

 It's a rare event when a car comes along with as much grand touring potential as the 2014 BMW M6.
 It is equally adept at blissfully transporting you on an epic road trip as it is at getting your pulse pounding with stunning performance.
 Furthering its appeal is the availability of either coupe or convertible body styles, both of which benefit from ultrasleek yet understated styling.
 This year, BMW is even trying to appease driving enthusiasts who cling to clutch pedals and hand-rowed gears with the addition of a traditional six-speed manual transmission option.